Manoj-rsr/testexercise/README.md

 Under src/main/resources, created log4j2.xml for configuration of log in console for all Status

+Used Extent report in test
+Report will be stored in project path inside reports folder with fileName testresult.html

 ## To Execute
 Added <junit-jupiter-engine> in pom.xml to make test execution ran in order given by user